What is Idiopathic Hypersomnia (IH)?

 IH is often classed as a disease of wakefulness.
 This is because people with IH have issues staying awake and alert during the day even with a full undisturbed night-time sleep.
 David Rye at Emory University describes this as being “Consumed by Sleep” as opposed to Narcolepsy’s “Seized by Sleep”.
 Lynn-Marie Trotti also describes IH as a “loss of alertness” as opposed to it being a specific sleep issue.

 The “Idiopathic” refers to “where no other cause can be found”, and is part of the diagnostic process.
 It does not mean there is NO cause.
-If the cause of the hypersomnia is another illness, then it is NOT Idiopathic.
+If the cause of the hypersomnia is another illness, then it is NOT Idiopathic; it is then classed as a secondary hypersomnia.

-IH also refers to a set of clinical conditions along with an unknown cause; it is not a catch-all, which is a current issue.
+IH also refers to a set of clinical conditions along with an unknown cause; it is not a catch-all, which is a current issue in the diagnostic process.
 Often if a doctor is unsure of the cause, they may call a patient’s hypersomnolence “Idiopathic”.
 Idiopathic Hypersomnia, however, refers to a specific condition.

 Common symptoms of Idiopathic Hypersomnia